turingschool/curriculum/source/paths/elevate/slides/why_heroku.markdown

 ### Rich Configurability with Add-Ons

-Just because the platform takes care of the administration doesn’t mean you’re locked into a single pattern or set of defaults.
-In fact, apps that you run on Heroku can just as easily run locally or somewhere else - you need almost no Heroku-specific changes to apps.
-You can customize your application to:
+With Heroku, you can customize your application to:

 * use other databases like MongoDB or Hadoop
 * integrate with services to send Email, SMS and push notifications to users
 * shuttle runtime data to a variety of analytics and logging platforms
-* work with third-party billing systems to handle one-time and subscription payments

-There are over a hundred add-ons available on the platform with new ones constantly being added.
+There are over a hundred add-ons available.
 Check out the full list at https://addons.heroku.com/.

 --